tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Falafel-Writeup.md

 └─$ @@xdg-open screenshot.jpg@@
 {% endhighlight %}

-Internally, we see that the tool converts the frame buffer data to a mjpeg format.
-Then, it uses this data to create a single jpg file.
+From the output of the commnad, we can see that the tool converts the frame to the `mjpeg` format.
+Then, it uses this data to create a single `JPEG` image which is saved in a file named "screenshot.jpg".
+If we open this file using `xdg-open`, we see that the `Yossi` user is trying to use the `passwd` command to change the password of his account.
+The first time, however, he mistakenly typed his password in cleartext.
+Although we can't see what password he set in his successful attempt, we can strongly suspect that it is `MoshePlzStopHackingMe!`.

 ![screenshot](/assets/{{ imgDir }}/screenshot.png)

-We see that the yossi user attempted to change password to `MoshePlzStopHackingMe!`
+We can attempt to authenticate as `Yossi` over SSH using this password.
+Upon doing so, we discover that the password is correct and that we obtain a shell as `Yossi`!

 {% highlight none linenos %}
 ┌──(kali㉿kali)-[/tmp/x]